james-middleton/Family-Handbook/README.md

 [Parent helpers and volunteers](http://www.darlinghurst.uk/documents/parent-helpers-and-volunteers.pdf) [Phonics](http://www.darlinghurst.uk/documents/phonics-at-darlinghurst.pdf)

-#Homework and independent learning
+#Homework and Independent Learning
 Pupils at Darlinghurst get different types of homework, including weekly spellings, reading and maths.
 Sometimes, homework may be a creative project – designing or making something.
 The amount of time homework takes will vary depending on children’s ages.

-##Should Parents/Carers Help with Homework?
+##Should parents/carers help with homework?

 Yes!
 Teachers at Darlinghurst believe in working together with families to help children to learn.
 All primary school children need regular help with their homework.
 Older children also need help, but should be able to work more independently.